Jam81202/Pokemon_In_Python/README.md

 # Pkmn-in-python

+*This is just a solo passion project I'm using to get familiar with Python and to have fun.
+I'm not going to sell this and I might not ever finish it.*

 Spin off Pokemon game made with python.
 It's pretty bad but the first actual project I'm doing in python so I'm okay with that.
 It's not simply a battle simulator.
 This is my attempt at recreating a basic version of the main line jrpg games with an overworld map, trainers, wild encounters, items, and an economy.

 Planned Features: